we-developed-it/code-of-conduct/README.md

 Patt: "Leave me alone I haven't said anything bad wtf is wrong with you."

 MxAdmin1: "/remove @patt", "/msg @patt I mean it.
-Please refer to the CoC linked at <INSERT COC URL> if you have questions, but you can consider this an actual warning.
+Please refer to the CoC linked at https://github.com/we-developed-it/code-of-conduct if you have questions, but you can consider this an actual warning.
 I'd appreciate it if you reworded your messages in #javascript, since they made folks there uncomfortable.
 Let's try and be kind, yeah?"

 Patt: "/msg @mxadmin1 Okay sorry.
 I'm just frustrated and I'm kinda burnt out and I guess I got carried away.
 I'll DM Alex a note apologizing and edit my messages.
 Sorry for the trouble."